 In a large bowl, toss potatoes with oil and half each of the salt and pepper.
 Arrange on a large parchment paper-lined rimmed baking sheet.
 Bake in preheated 450°F (230°C) oven until lightly browned on the bottom; about 20 minutes.
 Turn over and continue to bake until light golden and just fork-tender; about 15 minutes.

-Meanwhile, in a bowl, whisk together flour, onion powder, and remaining salt and pepper.
+In a bowl, whisk together flour, onion powder, and remaining salt and pepper.
 Whisk in water.
 Add fish, turning to coat in batter.

 Pour chip crumbs into a shallow dish.
 One piece at a time, remove fish from batter letting excess drip off; roll and press in crumbs until well coated.
 Transfer to plate.